-Ayutthaya Kingdom (1351 to 1767 AD) was once considered as Southeast Asia’s most formidable, but not until 1767 when it fell to Burma’s fury.
-At the present, all that remained where ruins and the reinforced chedis.
+Ayutthaya Kingdom [1351 to 1767 AD] was once considered as Southeast Asia’s most formidable.
+But not until 1767 when it fell to Burma’s fury.
+At the present, all that remained were ruins and the reinforced chedis.
 These ruins were under the protectorate of Ayutthaya Historical Park and were listed to the UNESCO World Heritage Site.

 We visited the Wat Phra Si Sanphet and the Grand Palace ruins after our tour inside the nearby Wihan Phra Mongkhon Bophit, making it the second stop of our “temple run” in Ayutthaya – part of the day 2 of our Indochina Tour.

 The most noticeable structures of the ruins were the three main chedis or stupas.
-These stupas sheltered the remains of three of Ayutthaya’s kings.
-Built in between these towering figures were believed to be mondops or square edifices with pyramidal roofs.
+These stupas sheltered the remains of the three of Ayutthaya’s kings.
+Built in between these towering figures are believed to be mondops or square edifices with pyramidal roofs.

 Around Wat Phra Si Sanphet were small chedis wherein some of it were partly damaged or completely destroyed.
 The walls, on the other hand, were dilapidated.
 The Grand Palace previously stood in the northern edge of the temple, unfortunately, only few columns were left standing.

-Though what we saw were just ruins, it still told usa lot of stories.
+Though what we saw were just ruins, it holds a lot of stories.
 After all, it was the witness on how the 400 years of Thai history were written.

 If you happen to stray in Ayutthaya, make sure that you won’t miss this part.